 Clearly by performance, where the higher means the better.
 In general, a guide number between GN 55 and 60 can be recommended if you intend to shoot in direct sunlight.
 Lower light output is more suitable for indoors or to lighten the scene for product photography.

-By far the best and most versatile solution is to use a standalone wireless launcher, which is very reliable even over longer distances and allows you to control the triggering of multiple external flashes simultaneously if required.
+By far the best and most versatile solution is to use a standalone wireless launcher, which is very reliable even over longer distances, it works as a remote control and allows you to control the high-speed sync of multiple external camera flashes simultaneously if required.
 In terms of brand, we definitely recommend sticking with the same manufacturer as your camera.